Skip to content

 TransLink and the City of Vancouver are making trips along one of Vancouver’s busiest bus routes quicker and more reliable.
 The #19 serves more than four million trips each year, connecting neighborhoods from Metrotown Station to Stanley Park, but it also faces some of the most frequent delays.

-We’re adjusting bus stop locations, extending bus lanes, and upgrading intersections to help more people get where they need to be, on time.
+Beginning February 2nd, we’re adjusting bus stop locations to help more people get where they need to be, on time.

 Better-spaced stops, more reliable trips